 Overview

-I wasn’t surprised to find that Factor lives up to the hype.
-It offers plenty of health-focused prepared meals that are either keto-friendly, high-protein, carb-conscious, or plant-based.
+Although not without its drawbacks, for me, Factor lives up to the hype.
+It offers plenty of health-focused meals that will suit most people.
 They’re easy to heat up in about 2 to 3 minutes.
-You also get a bunch of extras, add-ons, sides, snacks, and keto-friendly desserts.
+And you also get a bunch of extras, add-ons, sides, snacks, and keto-friendly desserts.

 Pros